 Due to the current COVID-19 situation, CDL has moved to a virtual programming environment and has turned its attention to contributing to the crisis response, applying its proven model to assist with public health and economic recovery through a newly launched Rapid Response Innovation Program – CDL Recovery.

 At this time, the High School Girls Program is paused to allow CDL to focus on supporting those entrepreneurs and startups to rapidly translate science into solutions.
 “Novel crises require novel responses,” says Ajay Agrawal, Professor at the University of Toronto’s Rotman School of Management and founder of Creative Destruction Lab.
-The student program will return to CDL in the Fall of 2020.
+The student program will return to CDL in January 2021.

 Sign up here to be notified when applications open for the High School Girls Program for students between 14-18 years of age.